Pool hall project set to take shape this fall - Shelby County Reporter

 Of course, that stern warning only added to the lure of the place, and before long McLeroy had become a regular there.

 “I snuck in the pool room from the time when I was about 12 to about 16 or 17,” he said, recounting how he would park his car behind Chubby’s Bait Shop (now the Columbiana Fire Department) and duck in through the back.
-While there he learned to shoot pool, and he learned how to gamble from watching the men play cards in the back room.

 Jimmy Rowe and his son, Tommy Rowe, ran the pool hall at the time, according to McLeroy.
 For years the building operated as the Columbiana Recreation Center but fell into disrepair after years of inactivity.